-The company issues covered bonds with the opportunity to extend the maturities by up to 12 months.
+The company issues covered bonds with the opportunity to extend the maturities by up to 12 months, given an approval by the FSA.
 In addition, financing needs are met by using equity and credit facilities with Sparebanken Sør.
 The Board of Directors considers the company's liquidity risk to be low.
-As at 31.12.2021 the company had a liquidity portfolio in addition to substitute assets and was compliant with the liquidity requirements imposed on financial institutions, with an LCR ratio of 1 001 percent.
+As at 31.12.2022 the company had a liquidity portfolio in addition to substitute assets, and was compliant with the liquidity requirements imposed on financial institutions, with a LCR ratio of 578 percent.

-As at 31.12.2021 the mortgages in the cover pool had an average loan-to-value of 52.9 percent.
-Over-collateralization was 13.6 percent and given a stress-test on assets prices of 30 percent, the OC was above the legislative OC level of 2 percent.
+As of 31.12.2022 the mortgages in the cover pool had an average loan-to-value of 53.0 percent.
+Over-collateralization was 14.5 percent and given a stress-test on asset prices of 30 percent, the OC was above the legislative OC level of 5 percent.